 Trick #1: Don’t stress over keeping everything cold!

 If keeping the butter chilled intimidates you, this recipe’s got your back as the dough needs to chill for at least one hour; you can even make it the day before and refrigerate over night (up to 24 hours).
 That gets everything nice and cold again!

 Trick #2: Use your hands

-Rather than using the knife and fork method for cutting the butter into the flour, just use your hands!
+Rather than using the knife and fork method for cutting the butter into the flour, just use your hands.
 You’ll get a nice coarse meal consistency more quickly than by using utensils.
-Simply work the butter and flour together, rubbing it between your hands until it starts to make small “pebble”.
+Simply work the butter and flour together, rubbing it between your hands until it starts to make small “pebbles”.